 - It’s okay if they’re not ready to use the potty yet.
 (I had to throw that in there!
 Want to hear more about my experience potty training six kids?
 Check it out here.)

 There are absolutely developmental milestones that a two year old should reach.
 Areas such as language development, social awareness, and motor skills are discussed at every well child check.
-If you have concerns in such areas, please contact your child’s doctor.
+If you have concerns in such areas, please see this interview with a Pediatric Developmental Therapist.
+She explains where to get help if you have a concern and what the evaluation process and treatment plan might look like.
+She also provides plenty of resources for you to check out for more info.

 There will be plenty of time for little ones to learn to their letters, numbers, shapes and colors.
 Most of these things will happen naturally as you guide them through their world.
 Two year olds struggle with emotions, how they fit into the world, and being understood.
 Most of your efforts should go towards helping them learn to navigate these areas.